DSU-DefSec/ScoringEngine/README.md

 3. Create database `scoring` in mysqld (`CREATE DATABASE scoring;`).
 Set up the database with schema with `mysql -u root -p < ./scoring/schema.sql`.

-4. Input your MySQL credentials (username and password separated by newline) in `./scoring/db.creds`.
+4. Input your MySQL credentials (host, username, and password separated by newline) in `./scoring/db.creds`.

 5. Write the configuration file, and load it into the database (see below).